 Don’t underestimate the importance of playing the long-game when it comes to business, and especially to your personal brand.

-In just one evening, which consisted of dinner and drinks with two separate parties, I confirmed four different affiliate partners that are now all-in on an upcoming launch next month.
+In just one evening, which consisted of dinner and drinks with two separate parties, I confirmed four different affiliate partners that are now all-in on an upcoming launch we’ll be promoting soon.

 All I needed to do was mention the upcoming promotion in conversation and they all agreed to jump on board to have some fun and make some money as part of the launch.

 The attention to detail was spot-on.
 The staff were legendary – nothing was too much, or too little.
 And the building itself quickly felt like a home away from home.

 All too often we get stuck in the day to day running of our businesses that we stop looking at how things are perceived by our customers.
-The Langham clearly don’t stop looking at these things.
+The Langham in New York clearly don’t stop looking at these things.